Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/DevOps/TestAutomation.md

 ### 🔍 Overview - Test Automation

-This document provides an overview on test automation, a must-have software engineering practice for all Soliton projects.
+This document provides an overview on test automation, a must-have software engineering practice for all projects.

 ## 📖 Glossary